asafhod/react-country-search/README.md

 # react-country-search

-react-country-search is a React component which allows the user to select countries (and territories) from a list, or from an interactive world map.
+react-country-search is a React component which allows the user to select countries (and territories) from a filterable list, or from an interactive world map.
 The user can narrow down the list by searching for countries by name, region, or language.

 **Demo**: https://reactcountrysearch.netlify.app/